MicrosoftDocs/windows-itpro-docs/windows/privacy/manage-windows-1803-endpoints.md

 ## Microsoft account

 The following endpoints are used for Microsoft accounts to sign in.
-If you [turn off traffic for these endpoints](manage-connections-from-windows-operating-system-components-to-microsoft-services.md#bkmk-microsoft-account), users cannot sign in with Microsoft accounts.
+If you [turn off traffic for these endpoints](manage-connections-from-windows-operating-system-components-to-microsoft-services.md#bkmk-microsoft-account), users can't sign in with Microsoft accounts.

 | Source process | Protocol | Destination |
 |----------------|----------|------------|